Miquel Scarlett

-Scarlett signed a professional contract with Gillingham in summer 2019 and had a work experience loan at Sheppey United.
-However, his contract was cancelled in September 2019 and he went on to join Colchester United.

 Club career

 Born in Lambeth, London, Scarlett signed his first professional contract with Gillingham in summer 2019.
 He made his professional debut for Gillingham on 4 September 2018 in their 4–0 EFL Trophy defeat to Portsmouth, coming on as a substitute for Alex Lacey after 80 minutes.

 In January 2019, Scarlett was sent out on work experience loan to Sheppey United, where he went on to make seven first-team appearances.

 On 2 September 2019, Gillingham announced that Scarlett's contract with the club had been cancelled.
 He later signed for Colchester United, first featuring for their under-23 side in November 2019.

 Scarlett made his Colchester United debut on 5 September 2020, starting in their 3–1 EFL Cup defeat to Reading.
 He then made his English Football League debut in Colchester's 1–1 draw at Walsall on 10 October.

 Colchester announced that Scarlett was one of seven under-23 players who had their contract terminated by mutual consent on 1 February 2021.

+Following a season with Eastbourne Borough, Scarlett rejoined Isthmian League Premier Division side Dulwich Hamlet ahead of the 2023–24 season.
+In January 2024, he joined Chatham Town.
+In February 2025, he joined Folkestone Invicta.

+On 5 August 2025, Scarlett joined Isthmian League South East Division club Ashford United.